Serves:4 to 6 |

 I was at a writer’s retreat and ended up talking more about food than writing—kind of like you do at a book club.
 Anyway, one attendee asked me how to make tortilla soup because her family loved it.
 It’s so easy to make, I rattled a recipe off the top of my head, but I’ve written it down for you.
 It’s chock full of good stuff and it’s a quick, healthy dinner any time of year.
 The fun part is setting out garnishes for everyone to choose from.
 If you don’t want to make the tortillas strips, just crumble tortilla chips into each bowlful instead.
-For a pork-free version, try Mexican minestrone.
+For a pork-free version, try tortilla soup with rice.

 6 corn tortillas

 1 small yellow onion, chopped

 12 ounces chorizo sausage (see note)